 The inaugural conference will allow scholars and India related research centres’ representatives to come together and share their ongoing projects and key findings.
 The conference will also create avenues for development of doctoral researchers and junior faculty, and create opportunities for research collaborations to enhance research impact.

-Managing and Organising in the New Indian Economic and Institutional Context
+Managing and Organising in the Emerging Indian Context

-The aim of this conference is to provide a common platform to bring the diverse India related research together in order to facilitate future collaborations as well as dissemination of the research.
-It is key to create such common ground as it will germinate interest in further interdisciplinary research and collaborations that contribute to the body of knowledge as well as creating links with key practitioners and stakeholders in India and abroad.
+The aim of the 2nd Annual conference is to provide a platform to bring the diverse India related research together in order to facilitate future collaborations as well as dissemination of the research.
+It is key to create such common ground given the above presented development and to sustain the interest being created in further interdisciplinary research and collaborations that contribute to the emerging body of knowledge as well as creating links with key practitioners and stakeholders in India and abroad.

 Since this is a developmental conference, feedback will be provided to all participants for taking their papers forward for publication.

 Delegate: £120.00 (including refreshments, conference pack, lunches and dinner) Doctoral Student: £90.00

 The conference will be chaired by Professor Pawan Budhwar from the Department of Work and Organisational Psychology.

 A member of the Work and Organisational Psychology Group, Joint Director of the Aston India Centre for Applied Research and Joint Co-Editor-in-Chief of British Journal of Management, Pawan is globally renowned for his research into the international aspects of HRM, and has held many visiting professorships worldwide.